 Bugs and other critters might not always be welcome inside our homes, but we need them in the garden.
-Creating bug hotels with little ones gives our garden critters a helping hand so that they can do their jobs and keep the environment healthy.
+Creating bug or insect hotels with little ones gives our garden critters a helping hand so that they can do their jobs and keep the environment healthy.

 The incredible work that goes into growing a garden is largely hidden from us humans.
 Insects of all shapes and sizes play an important role in maintaining the balance of the ecosystem so that plants and flowers can grow and thrive.